yasserhous/Arp-Spoofind-Detection-Tool/README.md

 ## Overview

 The primary goal of this project was to understand how to protect devices on public networks against a variety of attacks, starting with ARP spoofing.
 This attack is a common form of Man-in-the-Middle (MITM) attack, where an attacker can intercept and manipulate communication between two devices.
 By simulating the attack in a controlled environment, I gained valuable insights into how to detect and prevent ARP spoofing on real networks.
+The first step of the project was to create a spoofing attack.
+Once that was complete, use the knowledge gained to detect a similar attack

+## Step 1 : The Attack
+I performed a controlled spoofing attack on my home lab network:

+1. Network Setup
+I used two virtual machines: a Kali Linux VM as the attacker and another machine as the target.
+Both were configured in bridged mode to ensure they were on the same local network and could communicate directly.

+2. Performing ARP Spoofing
+Using the arpspoof utility, I targeted the victim and the gateway by sending forged ARP replies.
+This redirected the victim's network traffic to the attacker, positioning the Kali machine as a man-in-the-middle.

+3. Packet Forwarding and NAT Configuration
+To allow traffic to continue flowing through the attacker, I enabled IP forwarding (echo 1 > /proc/sys/net/ipv4/ip_forward) and made the necessary NAT adjustments using iptables to route the traffic correctly.

+4. Capturing Sensitive Data
+The target machine accessed a test login form over HTTP (unencrypted).
+On the attacker VM, I used Wireshark to monitor network traffic and applied filters to capture HTTP POST requests.
+Following the HTTP stream revealed the credentials submitted by the victim.

+5. Outcome
+The spoofing was successful.
+The credentials submitted via the insecure site were clearly visible on the attacker's machine, demonstrating the critical risk of ARP spoofing on unsecured networks.

 ### Tools Used